Trevor Chappell (radio presenter)

-Chappell is one of the two regular presenters of the Overnights program broadcast nationally from 2:00 am (AEST) to 6:00 am (or 5:30 am on some stations) on Monday, Tuesday, Wednesday and Thursday mornings, when he was joined by a variety of regular guests each night.
+Chappell was a presenter of the ABC Overnights program, broadcast nationally from 2:00 am (AEST) to 6:00 am (or 5:30 am on some stations) on Monday, Tuesday, Wednesday and Thursday mornings.
+During his tenure, he was joined by a variety of regular guests each night.
+He finished presenting Overnights in July 2026 after a 26‑year run.

 Early life

 Chappell was born on 6 April 1961 in Western Australia.
 After completing high school, he worked in a range of different jobs - including as a miner, wheat bins in the far north-west, and as a builder's labourer.

 When he turned 21, Chappell moved to Victoria, where he studied teaching and then moved into youth work.
 Three years later, he enrolled in an acting course at the National Theatre, Melbourne.

 After encountering difficulties pursuing a career in acting, he moved back to Western Australia, choosing to study broadcasting at the Western Australian Academy of Performing Arts (WAAPA).

 Career

 1995–2000: Early radio career

 Chappell attained his first job in radio working as a producer for 6PR in Perth, before moving back to Melbourne in 1995 in order to work as a casual producer at the ABC.

 Chappell later produced programs for 774 AM Melbourne and for several Victorian regional radio stations.